yao-mxu/Discrimination_Reporting/README.md

 Answer: It won't solve our problem, since the raw changes of increase (or decrease) did not show enough variation

-Note: Missingness in census tract level political variables in either 2012 or 2016 are omitted from the data.

 ### Hosting interactive descriptives for Meeting on May 23rd, 2022.

 Features of this application: